fcastroreyes/Advanced_Data_Analysis_with_Polynomial_Regression_in_Python/README.md

 # Dependencies
 Install the necessary Python libraries:
 - pip install pandas,  sklearn plotnine palmerpenguins

-# Highlights
-- Application of Polynomial Features for regression analysis.
-- Use of Pipelines for efficient data processing.
-- Model tuning and evaluation for optimal performance.

 # Contributing
 - Interested in contributing?
 Fork the repository, commit your improvements, and submit a pull request.